Dirleton is a conservation village.

 The Newmains planning permission provides that, unless otherwise agreed by the Council, no development on the site is to take place unless and until an alternative route for the public right of way round the north of the site, as proposed by the developers, has been formed and made available for use.
 This route follows the outside of a new fence which the developers have recently erected on the north and west sides of the site, which is hard bottomed and 1.3 metres in width, which may not be sufficiently wide for cyclists and certainly won’t be for riders on horseback.
 The DVA has engaged with the Council regarding the detailed arrangements for the diversion and the replacement of the public path signs which were removed unlawfully and this is an ongoing issue.

-As you may be aware the Council has granted planning permission for the development of a riding centre, including stabling for up to eight horses and a large exercise arena, on part of the field to the west of the lane at the bottom of Manse Road.
+20/00229/P The Council granted planning permission for the development of a riding centre, including stabling for up to eight horses and a large exercise arena, on part of the field to the west of the lane at the bottom of Manse Road.
 These facilities are however only to be used in association with the residential use of Auburn House (see below) and at no time for business or commercial purposes.
 The floodlighting, which was to have served the exercise arena, has not been permitted.
-The development has not yet been initiated.
+The development appears to be substantially complete.

-As you may also be aware, planning and listed building consent applications were lodged with the Council early in 2020 for the restoration and extension of Auburn House, the old schoolmaster’s house at the foot of the Church Green, and the erection of three holiday houses and garaging on Manse Road, on the site of the former laundry/picture gallery.
-The applications have since been amended to reduce the number of holiday houses to two.
-The DVA has submitted extensive comments on these applications and decisions on them are awaited (but see above under Riding centre off Manse Road).
-The Council’s decisions on the applications are awaited.
+21/00025/P and 21/00034/LBC In March 2022 planning and listed building consent were given for the restoration and extension of Auburn House, the old schoolmaster’s house at the foot of the Church Green, and the erection of two holiday apartments and garaging on Manse Road, on the site of the former laundry/picture gallery.
+The DVA submitted extensive comments on the applications mainly regarding the architectural design of the holiday apartments but the planning officer did not take these on board.
+Works have commenced on site.
+See details above for the Equestrian centre off Manse Road.

-Planning permission was granted in September 2019 for a development of 32 houses and 4 flats on the field to the south of Castlemains Place, at the east end of the village.
+18/00016/PM Planning permission was granted in September 2019 for a development of 32 houses and 4 flats on the field to the south of Castlemains Place, at the east end of the village.
 This was obtained on appeal to the Scottish government against refusal by East Lothian Council and against strong opposition on the part of the DVA and the Community Council.
-It is understood that ownership of the site has changed since the permission was granted.
-It was a condition of the grant of permission that archaeological investigations be carried out on the site.
-These have been undertaken but it is not yet known when the development will commence.
+MNM Developments commenced construction in 2022 and the first residents are due to move in March 2023.